-In order to qualify as a RIC, the Company must, among other things, (a) derive in each taxable year at least 90% of its gross income (including tax-exempt interest) from dividends, interest, payments with respect to certain securities loans, and gains from the sale or other disposition of stock, securities or foreign currencies, or other income (including but not limited to gain from options, futures and forward contracts) derived with respect to its business of investing in stock, securities or currencies; and (b) diversify its holdings so that, subject to certain exceptions and cure periods, at the end of each fiscal quarter (i) at least 50% of the market value of its total assets is represented by cash and cash items, U.S. government securities, the securities of other RICs and other securities, with other securities limited, in respect of any one issuer, to an amount not greater than 5% of the value of its total assets and not more than 10% of the outstanding voting securities of any issuer, and (ii) not more than 25% of the market value of its total assets is invested in the securities of any issuer (other than U.S. government securities and the securities of other RICs) or of any two or more issuers that it controls and that are determined to be engaged in the same business or similar or related trades or businesses.
+In order to qualify as a RIC, the Company must, among other things, (a) derive in each taxable year at least 90% of its gross income (including tax-exempt interest) from dividends, interest, payments with respect to certain securities loans, and gains from the sale or other disposition of stock, securities or foreign currencies, or other income (including but not limited to gain from options, futures and forward contracts) derived with respect to its business of investing in stock, securities or currencies; and (b) diversify its holdings so that, subject to certain exceptions and cure periods, at the end of each fiscal quarter (i) at least 50% of the market value of its total assets is represented by cash and cash items, U.S. government securities, the securities of other RICs and other securities, with other securities limited, in respect of any one issuer, to an amount not greater than 5% of the value of its total assets and not more than 10% of the market value of its total assets is invested in the securities of any issuer (other than U.S. government securities and the securities of other RICs) or of any two or more issuers that it controls and that are determined to be engaged in the same business or similar or related trades or businesses.